 The person who shows the payment proof actually using a real PayPal account.
 However, it’s an edited version.
 If you’re a techie you’d know how to change the history.

 There is a Paypal option to edit even in the Live account.
 Simply edit the Paypal and make changes to convince the visitors saying it is real.

-When you closely look on the Paypal proof you see the transition is happening when he hovers his mouse pointer.
+When you closely focus on the Paypal proof you see the transition is happening when he hovers his mouse-pointer.

 To make it like a real payment proof, he has to sign up with some Casino companies and deposit the fund and then receive to PayPal so he can edit it.
 There is some technical work involved here.

 Anyway! we’re not here to learn how to make it work so we can scam others.
 It basically a simple HTML editing trick to fool people.
 When someone is seeking an online opportunity to make some quick cash, he then becomes addicted to playing games by seeing the video.

 Whenever, a person who deposits money, this scammer gets even up to $2,000 per deposit.
 The more he gets people into his recommended gaming site the more affiliate commission he makes.